EU to back Croatia, Bulgaria in first step to join euro, sources say

 European officials said a decision was imminent after a final backing from euro zone and EU finance ministers, who hold video conferences later on Thursday and Friday.

-Two sources said the decision was likely to be announced outside market hours, probably during the weekend, to prevent market speculation.
+Two sources said the decision was likely to be announced outside market hours, probably over the weekend, to prevent market speculation.

+"We laid the ground for Croatia and Bulgaria to join the euro," the head of the Eurogroup of euro zone finance ministers, Mario Centeno, said on Thursday in a statement recapping the results of his 2.5-year presidency, which will end this week.

 Officials said some minor issues remained to be settled in the coming hours.
 They could delay the announcement beyond the weekend, but were unlikely to derail the decision on accession to the ERM-2 exchange rate mechanism.